apuliacore/arcipelago/README.md

 In order to run the instance, you will need to create a new bot via [BotFather](https://telegram.me/BotFather), as well as a channel (i.e., the public event wall) and a group for admins.
 You will need to add the bot token and the chat IDs for the public channel and the admin group in the config file.

-Currenly, the installation process has only been tested on Ubuntu Linux 20.04.3 LTS.
+Currently, the installation process has only been tested on Ubuntu Linux 20.04.3 LTS.

 ### Ubuntu Linux
 1. This project is packaged using Poetry: install it following the steps described in the [official website](https://python-poetry.org/docs/#installation)